Lakeland Regional Health Comprehensive Stroke Center … when every minute counts.

 - Stroke is the leading preventable cause of disability.

-The good news is that over the last ten years, the death rate from stroke has fallen.
-As people become more informed about the warning signs of stroke and as stroke care has advanced, patient outcomes have improved.
+The good news is that as people become more informed about the warning signs of stroke and as stroke care has advanced, patient outcomes have improved.

 Risk factors for stroke include: